Tojikan/znz-roll20/README.md

 2. Sees if there is also an import script in the same directory.
 If so, requires() that script to import the data.
 3. Streams the worker.js and replaces any '[[data]]' text in the worker script with the imported data.
 4. Uses gulp inject to inject it in the specified location in the template.

+## Data Querying ##
+Sometimes you'll need specific data from a json file and not the raw json.

+So we query using JS.

+Gulp looks at any JS files in the query folder.
+Each file should export a JSON struct.

+Then Gulp pipes that into the data stream with gulp data which then gets fed into the tempaltes